FrancoRamirezz/BudBuddy/README.md

 "use client" is used to declare a boundary between a Server and Client Component modules.
 This means that by defining a "use client" in a file, all other modules imported into it, including child components, are considered part of the client bundle.

+# SetUP
+For App folder make sure to make a new folder named Client and add the APP folder there.
+The

 ## Technology Stack